PoliteGirl/question/Database.md

 ### Q : What are Primary and Secondary Replica sets?
 A : Primary and master nodes are the nodes that can accept writes.
 MongoDB's replication is 'single-master:' only one node can accept write operations at a time.

-Secondary and slave nodes are read-only nodes that replicate from the primary.
+* Secondary and slave nodes are read-only nodes that replicate from the primary.

+* The Aggregation Framework is a powerful tool in MongoDB for processing and transforming documents in a collection.
+It supports various operations such as filtering, grouping, sorting, and projecting to analyze and aggregate data.

 ### Q : Explain Sharding and Aggregation in MongoDB?
-Aggregation: Aggregations are the activities that handle the data records and give the record results.
+* Aggregation: Aggregations are the activities that handle the data records and give the record results.The Aggregation Framework is a powerful tool in MongoDB for processing and transforming documents in a collection.
+It supports various operations such as filtering, grouping, sorting, and projecting to analyze and aggregate data.

-Sharding: Sharding means storing the data on multiple machines.
+* Sharding: Sharding means storing the data on multiple machines.Sharding is a method used to distribute data across multiple machines.
+In MongoDB, it involves splitting a collection's data across different servers to enable horizontal scaling and accommodate large datasets.

 ### Q : What does ObjectId contain?
 ObjectId contains the following: